 Are you stuck on where to share the good news about your book?
-Maybe you think Social Media is a waste of time.
+Maybe you think Social Media is a waste of time?
 And, you may be kicking and screaming about the social media learning curve.
 I did that too, when social media was in its youth.
-From the time I joined Twitter over 7 years ago, then moved to Facebook with book coaching tips on my FB page, then to LinkedIn with my book group, I’ve learned the ways to bigger book sales.
+From the time I joined Twitter over years ago, then moved to Facebook with book coaching tips on my FB page, then to LinkedIn with my book group, I’ve learned the ways to bigger book sales.
 I’d say all three work for book marketing, but you may need to change your approach with Facebook.

 While you may be more comfortable with traditional marketing, it yields far fewer results for time invested.
 You just need to get a social media plan going that limits your time on the ones that pay off.
-For me, FB is my third highest audience that visits my book coaching site, so I pay attention to my activities there.
+For me, FB is my second highest audience that visits my book coaching site, so I pay attention to my activities there.

 You may ask, “But can Facebook be used to promote my new book or ebook?”